-Dr Fay Anderson is a media historian and is an Associate Professor in Journalism Studies in the School of Media, Film and Journalism.
+Dr Fay Anderson is a media historian and is an Associate Professor in the School of Media, Film and Journalism.
 Before her appointment at Monash University in December 2011, she was a senior lecturer at the Australian Centre at the University of Melbourne.

 After graduating, she lived in Paris and Jerusalem for several years.
 Fay’s PhD thesis, which was awarded in 2003, was published in 2005 by Melbourne University Publishing and entitled, An Historian’s Life: Max Crawford and the Politics of Academic Freedom.